 In a long-term study, adults with a history of high blood pressure, cholesterol, or obesity who followed a Nutritarian Diet lost 14–49 pounds (6–22 kg) in their first year and maintained it over the following 2 years (

-Summary The Nutritarian Diet is naturally rich in fiber and restricts how many calorie-rich foods you consume, both attributes that can promote weight loss.
+The Nutritarian Diet is naturally rich in fiber and restricts the amount of calorie-rich foods you consume, both attributes that can promote weight loss.

 Other than weight loss, the Nutritarian Diet may offer several additional benefits.

 The Nutritarian Diet may reduce heart disease risk factors such as high cholesterol and high blood pressure levels.

 In a 6-week study, 35 people following the Nutritarian Diet cut their total and LDL (bad) cholesterol levels by 11% and 13%, respectively (

 In one study, 328 people with untreated high cholesterol experienced a 25% reduction in LDL (bad) cholesterol after following the Nutritarian Diet for 3 years (

 Furthermore, in a 7-month trial, 10 adults with diabetes on the Nutritarian Diet saw their blood pressure drop from an average high of 148/87 mm Hg to a normal 121/74 mm Hg, on average (16).